Naval Support Force Antarctica (NSFA) established (1 February) along with Task Force 43, to be commanded by Rear Admiral George Dufek.

 Summer biology research project continues as winter gardening and other fun.

 A summer UCLA science project brought these bean plants to Pole, along with cockroaches, fungi, fruit flies, and hamsters, in a study of biological clocks and whether they would get messed up at Pole.
 The cockroaches and fruit flies were made to go away, but these bean plants stayed around for the winter, along with a few of the hamsters.
-Result, the unique midwinter hamster races of 1961! (more information).
+Results...the first birth at Pole--hamster "Pandora" gave birth to twins (14 March), as well as the the unique midwinter hamster races of 1961! (more information).

 Russian physician at Novolazarevskaya removes his own appendix.